JesusASmx/Correlation-between-anime-synopsis-and-popularity-with-LLM-s/README.md

 Just run the file GPT2_synopsis.py inside ```./Embeddings```.
 Be sure to have the dataset at ```./Database``` (it will be available for the final version of the repo).

-For the PCA plots, run the file GPT2_syn_PCA.ipynb inside ```./PCA analysis```.
-The figures reported in the paper are attached to the readme (and in the original run on the .ipynb file).
-Due memory constraints, tensors were truncated at 10,000

-For the regressions, run the file GPT2_regression.py inside ```./Regressions```.
-The runs reported in the paper are stored in ```./Regressions/Original runs```

 ### Mistral and Llama2 embeddings of synopsis.